Eulerian path: Definition

-An Eulerian cycle, also called an Eulerian circuit or Euler tour, in an undirected graph is a cycle that uses each edge exactly once.
+An Eulerian cycle, also called an Eulerian circuit or Euler tour, in an undirected graph is a circuit that uses each edge exactly once.
 If such a cycle exists, the graph is called Eulerian or unicursal.
 The term "Eulerian graph" is also sometimes used in a weaker sense to denote a graph where every vertex has even degree.
 For finite connected graphs the two definitions are equivalent, while a possibly unconnected graph is Eulerian in the weaker sense if and only if each connected component has an Eulerian cycle.

 For directed graphs, "path" has to be replaced with directed path and "cycle" with directed cycle.

 The definition and properties of Eulerian trails, cycles and graphs are valid for multigraphs as well.

 An Eulerian orientation of an undirected graph G is an assignment of a direction to each edge of G such that, at each vertex v, the indegree of v equals the outdegree of v.
 Such an orientation exists for any undirected graph in which every vertex has even degree, and may be found by constructing an Euler tour in each connected component of G and then orienting the edges according to the tour.
 Every Eulerian orientation of a connected graph is a strong orientation, an orientation that makes the resulting directed graph strongly connected.